karlstolley/drc-accessible-images/part-i/_post.md

       transition: background 2s;
     }

 The CSS `transition` property provides a subtle, one-second animation to fade in the background color, potentially giving users time to notice the change on the page as it happens.
+Again, you can examine the [live example](https://karlstolley.github.io/drc-accessible-images/part-i/hank.html) showing all of this in action.
+Its source code is also available [on GitHub](https://github.com/karlstolley/drc-accessible-images/tree/gh-pages/part-i).
+The next post will look more closely at the accessibility of images themselves, moving beyond the very basic layout from this example to include responsive design and responsive images.